The face was changed, yet the hand was known.

 Path 2 - install-root-modules task, npm prepare hook

-- VS Code fires
+- VS Code is configured to run

 npm install --silent --no-progresstriggerspreparehook:node server/server.js. server.jscallsloadEnv(), merging.envand.env.localintoprocess.env.AUTH_API- a base64-encoded Vercel C2 URL - is now inprocess.env.server.jscallsconfigureRoutes(app).routes/index.jsexecutesrequire('./api/auth'), loadingroutes/api/auth.jsat module load - before any HTTP request or visible output.validateApiKey()fires at module load, POSTing fullprocess.envto the Vercel IP-check gate withx-app-request: ip-checkcampaign fingerprint.- C2 response body executed via